-A definitive example, again, is Apple’s Mac versus Microsoft’s Windows.
+A definitive example is Apple’s Mac versus Microsoft’s Windows.
 Both brands have a fiercely loyal customer base who, more often than not, take a dig at each other for their choice of brand.

-So, when marketers suggest the scarcity of a product, we immediately put more value on it.
-Take Facebook in its early days, when it was only available to the “select few.”
+When marketers suggest the scarcity of a product, we immediately put more value on it as consumers.
+Take Facebook in its early days, when it was only available to a “select few” in an ‘invite only’ phase.
 Facebook was slowly rolled out, first to Harvard students, then to all Ivy-leaguers, then to all college students nationwide, until it was opened to the rest of the world in September 2006.
 We know from the way the world embraced Facebook that the approach worked.

 Understanding human behavior, including the most powerful social rules that govern our actions and behavior, has many benefits.
-Applied to marketing, it can propel our brand to success and our sales forward.
+Applied to marketing, it can propel a brand to success as sales surge forward.

 Going viral in this digital day and age sometimes seems all too easy, but you want to make sure to gain that attention for all the right reasons.
 Find out how you can achieve viral success on social media (the kind that’s good for your business) by reading our comprehensive guide below.

 Stay on Top of Pop Culture